artemave/node-test-runners-performance-comparison/readme.md

 #### Notes

 Neither Tape nor Uvu support concurrent testing.
-You can see how they fare better than others in the first two scenarios, but fall behind hopelessly in the third one.
+You can see how they perform better than others in the first two scenarios but fall behind hopelessly in the third one.

 ## Usage